 Find out more on the Schuman 2.0 Website!

 In our event of 14 -15 December 2019, 35 European citizens will be trained to become the new “Schuman 2.0 Ambassador”.
 The 35 young Europeans Schuman 2.0 ambassadors will act as facilitators and multipliers during the whole project duration period.
 They will be requested:

 - to attend the Schuman 2.0 Ambassadors training in Brussels, 14-15th of December 2019;

 - to participate and contribute to at least 2 grassroots events in cooperation with local partners and other ambassadors;

 - to collect testimonials on the meaning of the Declaration (text, audio or video) and send to the UEF secretariat for the project website content;

 - to encourage grassroots events’ participants at creating their own message for the future of Schuman declaration and to submit it to the Schuman 2.0 Declaration contest;

 - to promote project activities and results throughout all the project duration via social media and other channels;

-- to attend the final Citizens’ Summit in Brussels on 9th of May 2020.
+- to attend the final Citizens’ Summit on 9th of May 2020.